ataibarkai/SemanticType/Readme.md

 ### Advanced Usage: `SemanticTypeSpec`

-`ErrorlessSemanticTypeSpec` is a protocol refinement (with default behavior provided via an extension) of the more basic `SemanticTypeSpec` protocol.
+`ErrorlessSemanticTypeSpec` is a protocol refinement (with default behavior provided via an extension) of the more general `SemanticTypeSpec` protocol.
-The `SemanticTypeSpec` protocol's more basic  `gatewayMap`  function may not only transform the incoming value, but also return some *error* if the value failed to pass some validation.
+The `SemanticTypeSpec` protocol's more general  `gatewayMap`  function may not only transform the incoming value, but also return some *error* if the value failed to pass some validation.

 For example: